slamora/brackets-wiki/How-to-Use-Brackets.md

 You can open a file from *File > Open* (Ctrl/Cmd-O) in the in-window Brackets menu, or open a folder in the file tree on the left using *File > Open Folder*.
 It's a good idea to open the root of whatever project you're working on in the file tree, since other Brackets features search in the current tree.
+You can easily get back to previous projects you've worked on by clicking on the project's root folder name in the file tree.

 Unlike other editors that show open files in tabs, Brackets has a notion of the "working set", which is displayed above the file tree.
 Just clicking on